-For Seattle sports travel vacationers, downtown has hotels for most types of budgets sprinkled throughout — some are located along the Sound, some are near the popular Westlake Center shopping district, and some are near Seattle Center.
+For Seattle sports travel vacationers, downtown is a good starting point as a guide for finding hotels for most types of budgets.
+Some are located along the Sound, some are near the popular Westlake Center shopping district, and some are near Seattle Center.

 For even better deals, try the Lake Union and Queen Anne districts north of downtown, as well as the suburb of Bellevue (across Lake Washington) and the airport, but you’ll most likely need a car to get around if you choose these locales.

-Sound Transit operates two lines, one running between Westlake Center and the airport and the other between the airport and the Tacoma Dome.
+Sound Transit operates two lines on the Link light rail system, one running between the U-Dub campus and the airport and the other between the airport and the Tacoma Dome.
 The former line, known as Central Link, has a Stadium station just behind T-Mobile Park.

 For drivers, the region’s street grid can get complicated at times because of hills and lakes that get in the way.
 If you’re confining your driving to downtown, know that the downtown street grid is diagonal, but straightens out north of Denny Way (near Seattle Center) and south of Yesler Way, about where SoDo begins.

 Parking in Pioneer Square and downtown is also an option, though expect at least a half-mile walk and some fairly hilly terrain, depending on where exactly you are coming from.

 The great outdoors

 From Puget Sound to Mount Rainier, Seattle is well-known for its natural scenery.
 While most of it can be glimpsed without ever leaving downtown, they can also be experienced first-hand as well.

 Any further discussion of local cuisine must continue with coffee — between chains Starbucks, Seattle’s Best and Tully’s, and countless independent shops, Seattle is the flashpoint for the explosion in popularity of coffeehouses throughout the country.

 • Pike Place Market (85 Pike Street): If you’ve ever watched a broadcast of a game taking place in Seattle, you almost certainly have seen a clip of the fishmongers at Pike Place Market throwing fish around.
-Pike Place is a collection of seafood purveyors, eateries and shops nestled amid a hilly few blocks of downtown.
-Go for the halibut and chips and stay for the coffee — the original Starbucks is just outside the market, at 102 Pike St.
+This collection of seafood purveyors, eateries, produce vendors and shops nestled amid a hilly few blocks of downtown is always mentioned prominently in Seattle travel guides.

 • Ivar’s Acres of Clams (1001 Alaskan Way at Pier 54): The flagship of a regional chain of seafood restaurants (which also has a presence at all of Seattle’s sports venues), Ivar’s is one of many eateries along the waterfront and is well-known for its clam chowder.
 At the stadiums, look for the Ivar Dog — pieces of fried cod and cole slaw in a hot dog bun.